dariober/SICERpy/README.md

 ## SICERpy: A friendly wrapper around the popular SICER peak caller

-[SICER](http://home.gwu.edu/~wpeng/Software.htm) is a popular peak caller especially suitable for detection of broad ChIP-Seq marks.
+[SICER](http://home.gwu.edu/~wpeng/Software.htm) is a popular peak caller particularly suitable for detection of broad ChIP-Seq marks.
 However, I found the original master script, `SICER.sh`, clunky to use.

 `SICER.py` is a re-write of `SICER.sh` aimed at improving the following aspects:

 * **Friendly API** `SICER.py` takes command line arguments using the usual and convenient format `SICER.py --option arg`.
 In contrast, the original script takes eleven (!) positional arguments.
 Also, each step of the pipeline is checked for clean exit so that if something goes wrong you now right away.

+* **Input is BAM** As opposed to `SICER.sh` which requires bed format.
+To convert bed to bam see [bedtools bedtobam](http://bedtools.readthedocs.org/en/latest/content/tools/bedtobam.html)

 * **Parallel execution of multiple SICER runs** The original script caused temporary files from multiple instances of SICER to overwrite each other.
 `SICER.py` instead uses unique temporary directories so it can be run in parallel in the same directory from the same input files.